Already in Mexico? We are running a tour at the end of March for either RV's or cars. See HERE

-Our 2017 Copper Canyon trip leaves in mid February and is 30 days long.
-You also may have the option to go down with our earlier caravan on Jan 11th and stay in Mazatlan on your own coin until this trip returns north.
+Our 2017 Copper Canyon trip leaves in mid February and is 31 days long.
 You may also stay in Mazatlan for 3 extra weeks and join our long Spring caravan on its way north in late March.

 We are associated with Vagabundos del Mar, a non-profit RV & Boat club based in Rio Vista, California.
 We operate their mainland Mexico Caravans.
 All participants have to join this club prior to the trip.
 We deduct the fee from your final payment.

 If you snowbird in the SW USA, this is an easy side trip for you, without giving up your long term spot.